Breakthrough-Energy/docs/source/dev/contribution_guide.md

 ### Branching
 We recommend that you follow the branching model exposed [here][branching].
 The main take on this is:
-* branch off from `develop` to create a feature branch:
+* Branch off from `develop` to create a feature branch:
   ```bash
   git checkout -b YOUR_USERNAME/FEATURE_NAME upstream/develop
   ```
-* after syncing your fork, move your branch to the newest `HEAD` of `develop` using:
+* After syncing your fork, move your branch to the newest `HEAD` of `develop` using:
   ```bash
   git pull --rebase origin develop
   ```
   Note that the more you wait to rebase the more you risk to deal with merge conflicts.
 We recommend that you rebase onto `develop` frequently.